-The Green Connection believes that empowering people to participate in their environment is the only way that truly sustainable development can take place.
+The Green Connection believes that empowering people to participate in decision making about their environment is the only way that truly sustainable development can take place.
 Our environmental resources are limited and not ours to squander but to protect for future generations.

 We believe that economic growth and development, improvement of socio-economic status and conservation of natural resources can only take place within a commonly understood framework of sustainable development.
-Our organisation aims to provide practical support to both the government and non-government sector as an integral part of sustainable development.
+Our organisation aims to provide practical support to both the government and non-government and civil society sectors, which are an integral part of sustainable development.

 Who we work with:

-The Green Connection is a South African partner of the global Electricity Governance Initiative hosted by the World Resource Institute
+- The Green Connection is a South African partner of the global Electricity Governance Initiative hosted by the World Resource Institute (WRI).

-The Green Connection is a member of the Energy Governance – South Africa network of South African civil society organisations hosted by Project90by2030
+- The Green Connection is a member of the Energy Governance – South Africa network of South African civil society organisations hosted by

-Liz McDaid works with the Southern African Faith Communities Environment Institute (SAFCEI) as their energy and climate change programme coordinator, working in rural energy and climate change awareness and national advocacy
+- The Green Connection works with the Southern African Faith Communities Environment Institute (SAFCEI) through their energy and climate change programme, focusing rural energy solutions, climate change awareness and national advocacy.

 The Green Connection is part of the civil society The Access Initiative (TAI) which is part of the international Open Government Partnership (OGP).